-In case the Quantity to ship is less than the Ordered quantity, the Sales Order will get a Partially Shipped -or- Partially Shipped and Invoiced status (according to the Document Type chosen to ship the goods.
-If the Quantity to ship is equal to the Ordered quantity then the Sales Order will get a Fully Shipped or Fully Invoiced status (again, according to the Document Type chosen to ship the goods).
+In case the Quantity to ship is less than the Ordered quantity, the Sales Order will get a Partially Shipped -or- Partially Shipped and Invoiced status (according to the Document Template chosen to ship the goods.
+If the Quantity to ship is equal to the Ordered quantity then the Sales Order will get a Fully Shipped or Fully Invoiced status (again, according to the Document Template chosen to ship the goods).
 The Product Availability column shows the available quantity per Product in all the Inventory Locations that are defined in the account.
 The value inside the parentheses refers to the non-shipped quantity for each Product in Sales Orders (excluding the present Sales Order).

-- The user can insert a Quantity to Ship value that is higher than the Ordered quantity.
+The user can insert a Quantity to Ship value that is higher than the Ordered quantity.
 In such a case the Ordered quantity of the Sales Order will be increased accordingly.

 In the Product Availability column, if the value inside the parentheses is greater than the value outside the parentheses (physical quantity), then, this practically means that the quantity which is in Sales Orders and is expected to be shipped is greater than the physical quantity.
 In such a case, it is up to the user to decide whether one or more Products should be shipped against the present Sales Order or give priority to other Sales Orders.

-- Shipping Products against a Sales Order will reduce the quantity of those Products in the respective Inventory Location.
+Shipping Products against a Sales Order will reduce the quantity of those Products in the respective Inventory Location.

-- All the related shipping & invoicing documents that are issued against the Sales Order will appear under the Related Documents tab of the Sales Order.
+All the related shipping & invoicing documents that are issued against the Sales Order will appear under the Related Documents tab of the Sales Order.

-In case the Sales Order is shipped with a Goods Outbound document then, the Shipped quantity will be less than the Invoiced Quantity.
+In case the Sales Order is shipped with a Shipment document then, the Shipped quantity will be less than the Invoiced Quantity.
 In such a case, the Invoice option of the Sales Order may be clicked.
 This will bring up a dialog window where the Quantity to Invoice may be set.
 If the Quantity to Invoice equals both the Shipped quantity and the Ordered quantity, then, the Sales Order will get a Fully Invoiced status.
 If the Shipped quantity equals the Ordered quantity but the Quantity to Invoice is less than the Shipped quantity then the Sales Order will get a Partially Invoiced status.